Goncalo-Palma-Nunes/AASMA/README.md

 To run the project, execute the python file **main.py** in the folder **src**.
 You tune the parameters of the simulation in the **main.py** file.

-# Video

-A link to the video presentation of the project can be found [here](https://www.youtube.com/watch?v=tl5DQKWg1Fg).